Ifugao: Barangays

 The 11 municipalities of the province comprise a total of 176 barangays, with Santa Maria in Alfonso Lista (Potia) as the most populous in 2010, and Banga in Lagawe as the least.

 Climate

 The rainy season in Ifugao begins in July and runs through January.
 The weather remains cool from November to February.
+The mountainous terrain results in clouds often covering the peaks, creating a misty, humid, and cloudy environment.
+Increased intensity of rain, along with potential for floods and droughts, poses risks to the traditional agricultural landscape.

 Demographics

-The population of Ifugao in the 2020 census was 207,498 people, with a density of sigfig 207,498/2,628.21.
+The household population of Ifugao in the 2020 census was 207,130 people, with a density of sigfig 207,130/2,628.21.